alibomba/furni/README.md

 # Furni
-Furni to wymyślony sklep z meblami.
-Strona posiada funkcje takie jak dodawanie produktów do koszyka, filtrowanie produktów według ceny, kategorii i innych.
-A to wszystko zrobione w
-HTML, CSS, JavaScript, PHP i MySQL.
-Projekt autorski w Figmie.
+Furni is an imaginary furniture store website.
+It has functionalities like adding products to the cart, filtering products by price, category and others.
+All this built in HTML, CSS, Javascript, PHP and MySQL.
+Project made by me in Figma.